LinkWellNodes/Documentation/docs/index.md

 ## Custom Chainlink Data Feeds

-Our highly reliable data feeds allow you to move data from from anywhere on the internet into your smart contracts.
-Our documentation includes pricing info, API documentation, and code samples of how to integrate our oracle data feeds into your smart contracts:
+Our highly redundant data feeds allow you to write data reliably from anywhere on the internet into your smart contracts.
+Our documentation includes pricing info, request API, and code examples of how to integrate our oracle data feeds into your smart contracts:

 - [View our Chainlink Data Feeds](/services/direct-request-jobs/Jobs-and-Pricing)